zombodb/zombodb/SYNTAX.md

 Proximity clauses can be limited to specific fields as well:  ``title:catcher w/2 title:rye``.
 Note that mixed fieldnames in a proximity chain is non-sensical and will produce a parse error.

+It's also possible to search for groups within some distance of another group.
+This feature relates to Elasticsearch's [span_or](https://www.elastic.co/guide/en/elasticsearch/reference/1.7/query-dsl-span-or-query.html) clause.
+For example:

+`description:((cat OR dog) w/5 (pet wo/3 (sale OR "free to good home" OR free*)))`

 ## Query Expansion